Paroxyss/metalgpu/docs/docs.md

 Load a shader from a string.
 Can be changed at any time.
 - shaderString: A string that can be resolved as a metal shader

+### Interface.load_shaderlib(shaderlibPath)

+Load a compiled shaderlib from a specific file.
+Can be changed at any time.
+- shaderlibPath: The path to the .metallib file that will be loaded

 ### Interface.set_function(functionName)

 Set the function that will be run when Interface.run_function is called.